Pan-Seared Pork Chops Recipe

-Safeway has a fabulous sale price on bone-in pork chops right now, so I’m sharing with you my favorite way to prepare pork chops, which is pan seared with a brown butter, garlic and herb sauce.
-Of course there is a little wine in there for good measure.
+Safeway has a fabulous sale price on bone-in pork chops right now, so I’m sharing with you one of my favorite ways to prepare pork chops, which is pan-seared with brown butter, garlic, and fresh herb pan sauce.
+Of course, there is a little wine in there for good measure.

 - 4 Pork Loin Rib Chops center cut